Positive Energy Homes

 Solar Powered Vehicles

 A simple rule of thumb for the northern U.S. is that 1 kWh of electricity will power an electric car about 3 miles.
 A 1 kWh PV system will produce about 4 kWh per day on average, which will power your car for abut 12 miles per day.
 A 2 kWh PV system will produce about 8 kWh per day on average, which will power a car for 24 miles per day.
 A 3 kWh PV system will power a car for about 36 miles per day, or about 12,000 miles per year.
 In the southern U.S., photovoltaic systems will produce even more kWh each day powering the car even further.
-A Positive Energy Home that powers an electric car is a green living goal that is increasingly attainable.
+A Positive Energy Home that powers, not only the home, but also an electric car is a green living goal that is increasingly attainable.

 - Design Build